Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Methods

-The first method we employ takes advantage of the observation that the OT distance between a $\pi^0$ and electron event will generally be larger than the distance between two electrons.
-The strategy employed is to designate a number of electron events as a reference, $N_{e,ref}$ and calculate the distance between a test event of unknown type and these reference events to get $N_{e,ref}$ total OT distances.
-We then take the minimum of these distances as our score for that test event.
-Namely, the score is the OT distance to the closest electron event.
+We choose to take the minimum of these distances as our score for that test event.
+Namely, the score for an event $\mathcal{T}$ is the OT distance to the closest electron event in the reference sample.
 This approach follows from previous work on LHC data~\cite{Craig:2024rlv} which explored several methods of reduction.
+We also note that there have been several works in the context of particle colliders which have argued that the notion of smallest OT distance is a valid discriminating observable~\cite{Komiske:2020qhg, Fraser:2021lxm, Craig:2024rlv}.
+Ref.~\cite{Komiske:2020qhg} even found that in some cases traditional physics observables correspond to the closest OT distance to a manifold of events.

 Figure~\ref{fig:OT-Hist} shows the distribution of min(OT) scores calculated for the electron and $\pi^0$ test samples in the 0.2-0.25 GeV energy bin.
 As expected, the OT distance between like-events (electron-electron) tends to be smaller than the OT distance between unlike-events ($\pi^0$-electron).
 Two different thresholds for min(OT) values are shown representing cuts which give the highest accuracy (red) or a representative $80\%$ $\pi^0$ rejection (gold).